mio-xyz/typescript-sdk/README.md

 # @mio/mio-sdk

-Mio SDK for authentication and API access.
-Provides separate client and server SDKs for different environments.
+Mio SDK for authentication and personalized context access.
+It helps your app exchange OAuth tokens and fetch **Mio Context**—structured facts about each user—from their existing tools (like email and calendar).

 ## Installation